kevin-corcoran/WRM_Game/README.md

 # WRM Game

-This is a trash sorting game made for the [BSC](https://www.bsc.coop/).

 # Setting up:

 The first thing you'll need is python.
 I used python 3 and a library called